tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 # Setup your cluster with GitOps

 Welcome to `eksctl` GitOps Quick Starts.
-This will allow you to launch fully-configured Kubernetes clusters that are ready to run production workloads in minutes: easy for you to get started running Kubernetes on EKS and to launch standard clusters in your organisation.
+In this guide we will show you how to launch fully-configured Kubernetes clusters that are ready to run production workloads in minutes: easy for you to get started running Kubernetes on EKS and to launch standard clusters in your organisation.

-At the end of this guide, you will have a Kubernetes cluster including control plane, worker nodes, and all of the software needed for code deployment, monitoring, and logging.
+At the end of this, you will have a Kubernetes cluster including control plane, worker nodes, and all of the software needed for code deployment, monitoring, and logging.

 ## Quick Start to GitOps